 Like a LOC, a merchant cash advance (MCA) isn’t as much a business loan as a flexible funding plan.
 MCAs work by giving a business a lump sum of cash that uses future credit card sales as collateral.
 You use the funds you need and pay back with sales from your company.
 Typically, you establish a fixed payment schedule with the lender and pay back a percentage of your total credit card sales towards the MCA at each payment period.

 Depending on your credit history and time in business, lenders will factor the MCA to account for risk.
 For example, if you receive 100k in funds with a factor rate of 1.2, you will need to pay 120k to the lender.
-While you won’t receive as many funds as you would for a loan, MCAs still provide an excellent source of funds in some cases.
+While you won’t receive as much funds as you would for a loan, MCAs still provide an excellent source of funds in some cases.
 This loan option is best for retail or restaurant pre-revenue businesses relying mainly on credit card sales.

 Get Pre-Revenue Funds Today with BitX Funding